andreathniah/bucketoftears/_posts/2022-04-03-deploy-gui-apps-on-kubernetes.md

 > "How in the world did you enroll the Ubuntu Desktop into the existing Kubernetes cluster that you had in the first place?"

-Well... that is one huge step that deserves a post of its own, so that's for another time.
-Though if you are already knowledgeable with Kubernetes, this shouldn't be an issue.
+Well...
+I've actually covered something similar in [a previous blog post](../2021-09-10/prod-setup-kubernetes), but I might write a separate one if I ever decide not to be lazy.
+That said, if you are already knowledgeable with Kubernetes, this shouldn't be much of an issue.

 ## References